 In the 1950's after The Madame died my mother, the debutante, became the face of Apex.
 However due to increased competition the business had dissolved by the 1960's and the family left Atlantic City for Baltimore Maryland.
 Our fortunes had changed and Apex was rarely spoken of at home.
 We four children knew this was a topic Mom was uncomfortable discussing.

-When my mother's health took a turn for the worst in the late 1990's I found a cache of Apex ephemera in her basement and was amazed.
-There were boxes of old photographs, newspaper clippings and a leather bound presentation copy of the "Apex News " monthly magazine for 1937.
+When my mother's health took a turn for the worse in the late 1990's, I found a cache of Apex ephemera in her basement and was amazed.
+There were boxes of old photographs, newspaper clippings, and a leather bound presentation copy of the "Apex News " monthly magazine for 1937.
 I realized what an important story the Apex business was.
 As a filmmaker I knew that my first documentary was in order but I was too late.
 My mother's painful passing took with it her first hand knowledge of the Apex empire.